Suguru Geto: Appearances

 Although seemingly alive in the main series and planning to face Gojo again, Geto's true identity is revealed upon their meeting.
 Geto is in fact under the control of Kenjaku who can control his body via changing the brain.
 The false Geto explains his plan to use Geto's abilities to harness cursed spirits to achieve his goals, having previously possessed Noritoshi Kamo (加茂憲倫, Kamo Noritoshi).
-The fake Geto then uses Uzumaki to harness the abilities of one of the spirits he had previously absorbed, which was the ability to manipulate souls.
+Kenjaku then uses Uzumaki to harness the abilities of one of the spirits he had previously absorbed, which was the ability to manipulate souls.
 He uses this ability to manipulate the souls of people he had marked throughout his past to bring sorcerers of the past as incarnates, and unleashes his cursed spirits, returning the world similar to the Heian era before escaping.
 In the aftermath of the Shibuya incident, Tokyo is overrun by curses.
 His true identity is eventually revealed to be Kenjaku, who plans to use Tengen's vulnerable state to fuse all of humanity with him.
 Prior to the Shibuya Incident, Kenjaku revealed the existence of cursed energy in Japan to the American government and other nations.
 He convinced them to use the Culling Games as an opportunity to kidnap sorcerers and curse users to use as an energy source.
 With the Culling Games having served its purpose, Kenjaku storms Jujutsu High to capture Tengen.
 Choso, and then Yuki Tsukumo are defeated by him in the process and corners the weakened Tengen.
 Kenjaku forcefully implements a rule to end the Culling Games upon the deaths of all the players minus him and Sukuna.
 Kenjaku enters the Colonies to take out the remaining Culling Games players, when he is confronted by Takaba, who is unexpectedly able to survive every one of his attacks.
 Kenjaku figures out the function behind his Comedian Technique, and starts to match Takaba's wits and comedy.
 Eventually, Kenjaku comes out on top, but the battle distracted him long enough for Yuta to catch him off guard, cutting his head off.

 Geto also appears as a playable character in the fighting game Jujutsu Kaisen: Cursed Clash.